Metro Vancouver Regional Parks Ecological Restoration Team

 Visitor centre hosts

-Want to share your passion for nature, local history and/or the park?
-Being a volunteer visitor centre host is a great way to connect with like-minded folks and interact with park visitors.
+Want to share your passion for the plants and animals that make regional parks home?
+Being a volunteer visitor centre host is a great way to learn new skills, connect with like-minded folks and interact with park visitors.
 There are two seasonal opportunities:

-- Lynn Headwaters House at Lynn Headwaters Regional Park in North Vancouver
+• Lynn Headwaters Visitor Centre at Lynn Headwaters Regional Park in North Vancouver

-Open from 11 am to 3 pm every Sunday and holiday Monday from Victoria Day weekend until mid-September.
+Open from 11 am to 3 pm every Saturday from June 1 until mid-September.

 Open from 1 to 4 pm every Saturday, Sunday and holiday Monday from Victoria Day weekend until Labour Day weekend.